-We and the selling shareholders are being represented by Simpson Thacher & Bartlett LLP with respect to certain legal matters of United States federal securities and New York state law.
-The underwriters are being represented by Kirkland & Ellis International LLP with respect to certain legal matters as to United States.
-The validity of the Class A ordinary shares represented by the ADSs offered in this offering and legal matters as to Cayman Islands law will be passed upon for us by Conyers Dill & Pearman.
+We are being represented by Simpson Thacher & Bartlett LLP with respect to certain legal matters of United States federal securities and New York state law.
+The underwriters are being represented by Kirkland & Ellis LLP with respect to certain legal matters as to United States.
+The validity of the ordinary shares represented by the ADSs offered in this offering and legal matters as to Cayman Islands law will be passed upon for us by Conyers Dill & Pearman.
 Certain legal matters as to PRC law will be passed upon for us by Fangda Partners and for the underwriters by Tian Yuan Law Firm.
 Simpson Thacher & Bartlett LLP and Conyers Dill & Pearman may rely upon Fangda Partners with respect to matters governed by PRC law.
-Kirkland & Ellis International LLP may rely upon Tian Yuan Law Firm with respect to matters governed by PRC law.
+Kirkland & Ellis LLP may rely upon Tian Yuan Law Firm with respect to matters governed by PRC law.